Configuration

 (ex: dev with all source files and prod with minified versions)

 There are three ways to configure your instances to be registered with Arenite.
-You can use object configuration, annotation-based configuration or an AMD-style call to define.
-You can use all at the same time if such is desired.
+You can use object configuration, annotation-based configuration or an AMD-style call to define

 A base object is always required for at the very least declaring the dependencies.